treehouse-projects/aspnet-comic-book-gallery/walkthroughs/add-series-list-and-detail-views/04-adding-the-series-list-page.md

 ## Adding the Series List Page

-Now that we've updated our models, centralized our data, and created our repository, we're ready to add the controller and view for our series list page.
+Now that we've updated our models, centralized our data, and created our repository, we're ready to add the controller and view for our Series List page.
 Let's start by adding the `SeriesController` class.

 Instead of adding a class using the "Add > Class" menu item, let's right click on the "Controllers" folder and select the "Add > Controller" menu item.